 Keep in mind that any contact with the wet ground for a prolonged period of time can encourage rot diseases.

-Use 1 cup of a complete organic fertilizer, working it into the soil beneath each plant.
+Use 1 cup of a complete organic fertilizer ( or what some call organic matter ), working it into the soil beneath each plant.
 For the best yields, you can also incorporate some compost or well-rotted manure before planting.

 Fertilize your garden by scattering 2 pounds of a 10-10-10 fertilizer per 100 square feet of garden, incorporating it into your soil.

 Organic liquid fertilizers and organic granular fertilizers are equally.

 If you’re planting transplants, then you’ll want to apply a transplant fertilizer starter when you plant.